Some wander for its own sake

 Starfish have five tentacles.
 Everyone knows this.
-I am not sure about the reason why I even mention this.
+What is the reason why I would even mention this?
 And this is the way it always has been.
 From the very beginning, long time back in the past, they always had five tentacles.
-They did not start with only one and then two, and later three four and five.
-No, they had five, forever, always.
+They did not start with only one and then two, and later three, four and five.
+No, they had five, since ever, always.

 Why five, you ask?
-Now, this is a better question.
-Much better in fact.
+Now, that’s a better question; much better in fact.
 The least to say about five is, it is beautiful.
 All good things come in fives.
-The petals on the flowers, the beautiful ones, of course, the magic star one can draw in one go… have you noticed this?
+The petals on the flowers, the beautiful ones, of course, the magic star one can draw in one go… you hadn’t noticed this?

-In Chinese medicine, there are five elements, fire, earth, air, water and wood.
-And the five primary colours.
+In Oriental medicine, the five elements are called fire, earth, air, water and wood.
+And what about the five primary colours?
 You say, there are only three?
 How could you forget black and white?
 This cannot be just a mere coincidence.
 Ah, and one more, five is a primary number.
+Primary, top, select.

-I am aware of this story going on already for quite some time, and it may appear, it has not started, yet.
+I am aware of this story going on already for quite some time, and it may appear as if it has not started, yet.
 Forgive me.
 This prologue I deemed essential, so that you may fully appreciate what follows.

-Most of the other starfish kept themselves busy with eating, digesting, digging and chatting.
-In addition, Cedric wondered why all the ground surface would move back and forth, and why at the same time the ceiling of the world would not be smooth, as it is usually, but had fast moving grooves with white foamy lines at the farther end.
+Cedric had noticed that sometimes the ground would move back and forth.
+Usually, the ceiling of the world would be smooth, but when the ground moved, the ceiling had fast moving grooves with white foamy lines at the farther end.

-At night, he would not snuggle deeply into the sand like all the other starfish, but let his eye stick out and gaze at the ceiling of the world, mesmerised by the miraculous performance up there.
-Sometimes, it would be only black, dark black.
-And sometimes this black would be covered with sparkling glitter.
+At night, he would not snuggle deeply into the sand like all the other starfish, but let his eye stick out and gaze at the ceiling of the world.
+Sometimes, it would be only black, dark black interrupted by sudden, grey, dashing streaks.
+And sometimes this black would sparkle with glitter.

-Some of those sparkles were so high that they would emit a bright beam that would write magic symbols on the sand.
-They were of circular shape, but irregular and always slightly different.
-What did those symbols mean?
-What was it the sparkles at the ceiling of the world wanted to tell?
+Some of those sparkles were so bright that they would emit sharp beams.
+They were round but irregular and always erratically change their shape slightly.
+Fascinatingly, they would write magic symbols on the sand.
+What did they mean?
+What did the sparkles at the ceiling of the world want to tell him?

-Only once more he asked an old starfish who appeared to him very sagacious.
+Only once more he asked an old starfish who appeared to him very knowledgeable.
 He listened to Cedric.
 Therefore, he hoped the old starfish could explain it all to him.
-However, at the end of his story, the old one only mumbled with a mild growling undertone in his voice: “Starfish sleep well under ground.”
+However, at the end of his story, the old one only mumbled with a mild growling undertone in his voice: “Starfish sleep well, and, completely under ground.”

 Cedric was very disappointed and wondered if the old starfish had even listened to his story.
 From then on, he kept his observations and discoveries to himself.

-Cedric loved dreaming, mainly daydreaming because then he could create and change the content and continuation of the dream whichever way he wanted.
-Maybe not quite, because his mind would sometimes intrude in his dream and tell him, more than he liked that this particular dream would be silly, irrational, impossible and altogether a waste of time.
+Cedric loved dreaming, mainly daydreaming because then he could create and change the content and flow of the dream in whichever way he wanted.
+Maybe not quite, because occasionally his mind would intrude and criticize that a particular part would be silly, irrational, impossible and altogether a waste of time.
+Initially, this would put an the end to dreaming.

-Initially, this would be the end of dreaming.
-However, when his mind was busy with other matters, he could dream and often he would return the real world quite refreshed and optimistic.
+However, when his mind was busy with other matters, he could dream unhindered.
+Then he would return to the real world refreshed and optimistic.
 ‘Playing with reality’, Cedric called it.
-Ordinary starfish life he often found tedious, dreaming was uplifting.
+Ordinary starfish life he often found tedious, while dreaming was uplifting.

-One day, he had started dreaming only a few moments ago, it was about flying high, at least halfway up to the ceiling of the world, when his mind rudely barged in, exclaiming about the ridiculousness of all this.
+One day, his dream had started only a few moments ago.
+He dreamt about flying high, at least halfway up to the ceiling of the world.
+Suddenly, his mind barged in rudely, exclaiming determined comments about the ridiculousness of all this.

 Daydreaming has other profound effects on one’s future.
 Cedric did not know about this.
-Later in life, he would remember the times of now and smile.
-He was still dreaming then.
+Later in life, he was still dreaming then, he would remember the times of now and smile.

 One day, Cedric had left the colony to go exploring the broader realms and a bit beyond, perhaps.
-Eventually, he arrived at a rock.
+Eventually, he had never travelled this far, he arrived at a rock.
 Then, he did not know it was a rock.
 He thought it was an unusual formation of sand.
-Because sand was all, he knew.
+Because sand was all, he knew… we always see things for what we know.
 He had never seen anything like it before in his life.

-He did not even know the word: uphill.
-He gathered all his attention to tackling this new challenge.
-He was especially careful to have all his suction cups securely attached to the surface before he released those on one of the tentacles he intended to move forward.
+He did not even know the word: uphill or steep.
+He gathered all his attention to tackling this new type of ground.
+He was especially careful to have as many of his suction cups as possible securely attached to the surface before he released those on the tentacles he intended to move.

 He began climbing up, going forward, obviously.
-His eye was firmly fixed on the field of view close in front of him.
-When walking under normal circumstances, one does not focus on the actions of tentacles at all.
-Therefore, it was no surprise that he had given moving forward this much attention as never before.
-To his astonishment he noticed, he could see every detail even they were very, very close to him.
+His eye was firmly fixed on the ground in front of him.
+Under normal circumstances, one does not focus on the actions of tentacles at all.
+Therefore, it was no surprise that he gave moving forward more attention than ever before.
+To his startled astonishment he noticed, he could see every detail even those very, very close to him.

 Was he going backwards?
+That’s where one expected to see two tentacles!
 Certainly not!
 Was the concentration of exploring new territory fooling his mind?
 Possibly.
 He had stopped moving and focused all his attention on solving this dilemma.

-Now he mainly turned his awareness in his backwards pointing tentacles.
-There was a distinct indication of two tentacles at the rear.
-How could this be possible?
+Now he turned his awareness in his backwards pointing tentacles.
+There was a distinct indication of two tentacles at the rear, the way it is supposed to be.
+However, how could this be possible?
 Two in the front and two at the rear?
 This was against all common sense and knowledge.
 On the opposite side of one tentacle, there were always two and vice versa.
 This was pure and straightforward logic.

 He closed his eye and slightly bewildered he turned all of his attention more deeply than ever before into all of his tentacles.
-In his mind, he counted slowly, beginning with the two in front: Two, three (the one on the right), four and five at the rear.
-Then his mind went into panic and withdrew its service.
+Applying his internal tactile feedback loop, he counted slowly, beginning with the two in front: Two, three (the one on the right), four and five at the rear.
+Then his mind went into a panic and withdrew its service.

 He could move it at will.
 He could feel all the little suction cups and sensed the roughness of the rock surface.
 There was no doubt, he had to accept and come to terms with: this tentacle was part of him.

-At this point one could ask since he appeared to avoid saying it, did the number six exist in his vocabulary?
+Since Cedric seemed to have avoided a certain word up to this point, one could ask whether the number six existed in his vocabulary at all.
 Of course, it did.
-When he counted the many suction cups on his tentacles, they were somewhere between 58 and 63.
-They may have been equal numbers on all his tentacles, and he just miscounted them.
-Which can easily happen.
+When he counted the many suction cups on his tentacles, their numbers always ended up somewhere between 58 and 63.
+There may have been equal numbers on all his tentacles, and he just miscounted them; which can easily happen.
 However, there never had been any concern about this inconsistency.
 Whether there were 58 or 63 little suction cups at each individual tentacle did not really matter.